Crown Perth, Burswood

-The Grain Industry Association of Western Australia (GIWA) Oat Council and the International Oat Committee invites you to attend the 11th International Oat Conference in Perth, Western Australia.
+The Grain Industry Association of Western Australia (GIWA) Oat Council and the International Organising Committee invites you to attend the 11th International Oat Conference in Perth, Western Australia.

-- Field Tour – Monday, 12th October (visit Oat Trial Sites – optional)
+- Field Tour – Monday, 10th October (visit Oat Trial Sites in Northam – optional)

-- Registration and Welcome Reception – Monday, 12th October
+- Registration and Welcome Reception – Monday evening

-An optional field tour to oat trial sites is offered on Monday, 12th October 2020 to Northam (approximately 1.5 hours east of Perth).
+An optional field tour to oat trial sites is offered to Northam (approximately 1.5 hours east of Perth).

-A social program for attendees and travelling family and friends is currently being developed.
+A social program for attendees and travelling family and friends is currently being considered.

-Held every four years, the conference theme for Oat2020 is ‘Health and Nutrition’.
+Held every four years, the conference theme for Oat2022 is ‘Health and Nutrition’.
 Please see below detailed session themes outlined.

 Health trends, oat products, processing and innovation

 - Oats as a health and nutrition package – elements and opportunities.

 - Value adding oats for health, nutrition and flavour.